akshayariya/Accenture-Java-Training/README.md

 # Java-Practice-Questions
-This repository is for the practice of java
+This repository is for the practice of java practice questions.